w3f/polkadot-wiki/docs/learn/how-to/unbond-tokens.md

 __

-In this article, we explain how to unbond staked tokens using the[Staking Dashboard](https://staking.polkadot.cloud/#/overview).
+This article explains how to unbond staked tokens using the[Staking Dashboard](https://staking.polkadot.cloud/#/overview).
 You can decide to stop being a nominator at any time by unbonding.
 You may need to [connect your extension account](connect-account.md) first.

 !!! tip "GOOD TO KNOW"

     Please note that there is an unbonding period, currently 28 days on Polkadot and 7 days on Kusama.

-In this example, we use Polkadot, but the process is the same for Kusama.
+In this example, Polkadot is used, but the process is the same for Kusama.

 ### How to stop nominating and unbond all your funds